scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 OSGeo-Live: A Successful Common Environment
 --------------------------------------

-The OSGeo-Live project is an example of both a sophisticated compute environmment, and synergistic community process; quoting from the OSGeo-Live [1] website:
+The OSGeo-Live project is an example of both a sophisticated compute environment, and synergistic community process; quoting from the OSGeo-Live [1] website:

 '''
 The OSGeo-Live is a self-contained bootable DVD, USB thumb drive or Virtual Machine based on Xubuntu, that allows you to try a wide variety of open source geospatial software without installing anything.
 It is composed entirely of free software, allowing it to be freely distributed, duplicated and passed around.